-In previous article in this series.
-Jeremy Barrell (www.barrelltreecare.co.uk) described a decision-making framework for duty holders who want to know how much tree management will be enough to assist them in robustly defending allegations of negligence in the event of a tree failure causing harm.
-In this concluding article, he turns his attention to the anxieties facing the arborists carrying out tree inspections in the day-to-day routine management of risk.
-Because modern times have become increasingly complex, Jeremy thinks there may some value in stepping back and looking at tree risk assessment from a slightly different perspective.
-His legal experience suggests that a more careful consideration of how the courts analyze tree failure cases may offer the prospect of a simpler and more practical approach to tree inspections.
+In a recent paper published in the Arboricultural Journal (Balancing tree benefits against tree security; the duty holder's dilemma www.tandfonline.com/doi/abs/10.1080/03 071375.2012.691674), Jeremy described a decision-making framework for duty holders who want to know how much tree management will be enough to assist them in robustly defending allegations of negligence in the event of a tree failure causing harm.
+In this short article, he previews the content of a follow-up paper that will deal with the anxieties facing arborists carrying out tree inspections in the day-to-day routine management of risk.
+In a modern world of ever-increasing complexity, Jeremy thinks there may some value in stepping back and looking at tree risk assessment from a slightly different perspective.
+His legal experience suggests that a more careful consideration of how the courts analyse tree failure cases may offer the prospect of a simpler and more practical approach to tree inspections.